Chef and Owner of Bocca Di Lupo

 Phone: +44 20 8846 0966

 Jacob Kenedy is one of London’s leading restaurateurs.
-In late 2008 he and his business partner, Victor Hugo, opened their first – and now award-winning – independent restaurant venture, Bocca di Lupo on Archer Street, Soho.
-Having pioneered the “sharing small plates” at Bocca di Lupo this restaurant, now 9 years old, continues to be a Soho favourite and is still difficult to book a table there at short notice.
-Jacob went on to open Gelupo, a traditional gelateria, in 2010 directly across the other side of the street, it serves the finest gelato in London using the freshest ingredients every day.
-2015 saw the opening of contemporary Italian VICO on bustling Cambridge Circus.
-VICO serves authentic, delicious and inexpensive Italian cuisine in a dramatic urban setting – Italian food for the future.
+In late 2008 he and his business partner, Victor Hugo, opened their first – award-winning – independent restaurant venture, Bocca di Lupo on Archer Street, Soho.
+Having pioneered the 'sharing small plates' at Bocca di Lupo this restaurant, continues to be a busy Soho favourite.

-Jacob’s latest project is Plaquemine Lock which will be one of the first locations serving Cajun and Creole food from Louisana in a new burgeoning culinary interest for the Southern traditional food of the USA in the UK.
-Plaquemine Lock; a pub located on the banks of Regent’s Canal in Angel is due to open to the public in spring 2017.
+In April 2017 Jacob opened Plaquemine Lock, one of the first locations serving Cajun and Creole food from Louisana, relishing the burgeoning culinary interest for the Southern traditional food of the USA in the UK.
+Plaquemine Lock; a pub located on the banks of Regent’s Canal in Angel.
+That same year the pub won a Bib Gourmand.

-Jacob’s meticulous attention to detail is seen throughout his entire offering and his firm but fair approach to all his businesses makes for happy staff and a good convivial atmosphere no matter which of his venues you visit.
+Jacob pays particular attention to detail; his firm but fair approach to all his businesses makes for happy staff and a good convivial atmosphere at each of his venues.

 Jacob is confident and clever, with an intimate knowledge of all his restaurants.
-This isn’t a “get it right then roll them out” restaurateur – Jacob creates a unique space with each new business that answers a call to what is needed locally, but also adds meaningful texture to London’s overall food offering.
-This, and the success of the restaurants he owns, are what has earned him an enduring respect from his peers.
+He isn’t a 'get it right then roll them out' restaurateur – Jacob creates a unique space with each new business that answers a call to what is needed locally, but also adds meaningful texture to London’s overall food offering.
+This, and the success of his restaurants, is what has earned him enduring respect from his peers.

-Located in the heart of theatre land, the buzzing and vibrant atmosphere in both the restaurants and gelateria’s combined with award winning well-judged menus, have resulted in Kenedy’s wide media acclaim to date and overall popularity.
+Located in the heart of theatreland, the buzzing and vibrant atmosphere in the restaurants and gelateria, combined with award winning well-judged menus, have resulted in Jacob's wide media acclaim and overall popularity.

 Bocca di Lupo was awarded first place in Time Out’s ‘London’s Greatest Restaurants’ in 2009.